-🥕🍓🥒 Summer orders placed today are available for pick up the week of July 13th. 🥕🍓🥒
+🥕🍓🥒 Fall orders placed today are available the week of November 2nd. 🥕🍓🥒

 With apiaries on apple orchards, onion blossom fields, pumpkin patches, and wild flower fields, no two jars of our honey are alike.